-Allergy to peanuts is a growing health problem for which there is no treatment or cure.
+Allergy to peanuts is a growing health problem for which there is very limited treatment and no cure.

-A rigorous research study funded by the National Institute of Allergy and Infectious Diseases demonstrated that the allergy can be prevented by introducing peanut-containing foods into the diet early in life.
+A rigorous research study funded by the National Institute of Allergy and Infectious Diseases demonstrated that peanut allergy can be prevented by introducing peanut-containing foods into the diet early in life.

 The trial found that infants at high risk for developing peanut allergy — those who have eczema, egg allergy, or both — should have peanut-containing foods included in their diet as early as four to six months of age.
 The study showed that taking this step resulted in an 81-percent reduction in the risk of developing peanut allergy.

 Parents and caregivers always should check with their infant’s health care provider before feeding the child peanut-containing foods.

 Our goal at Hasbro Children’s Hospital is to significantly reduce peanut allergies for at-risk infants through early peanut introduction.

 Who Is Eligible for Treatment at the Early Peanut Introduction Clinic?

 The Early Peanut Introduction Clinic treats: